What is Legal Aid

 Firstly you can visit the Government's website.
 This should help you work out if it could be available for you.

 If it looks like you might be eligible you can contact Civil Legal Advice (known as the CLA) to discuss getting free and confidential legal advice.
-You can visit the CLA website, or call them on 0845 345 4345.
+You can visit the CLA website, or call them on 0345 345 4345 (call charges apply).

 What happens to people who are arrested?